Yotam Haber

+Portrait of Yotam Haber, Photo: Ada Haber, circa 1998.
+Used with permission.

-Yotam Haber (יותם הבר) is a composer based in Boston.
+Yotam Haber (יותם הבר)(born October 27, 1976) is a composer based in Boston.
 He is a 2005 Guggenheim fellow, a 2007 Rome Prize winner in Music Composition., and was named a 2023-2024 Fulbright Distinguished Senior Scholar, teaching and researching at the Jerusalem Academy of Music and Dance.
+He is currently Associate Professor of Music Composition at Boston University and serves as Director of the BU Center for New Music.

 Biography

 Yotam Haber was born October 27, 1976 in the Netherlands and grew up in Israel, Nigeria, and Milwaukee.
 He studied music composition at Indiana University with Eugene O'Brien and Claude Baker and then earned his doctorate at Cornell with Steven Stucky and Roberto Sierra.
 In 2013 Haber married visual artist Anna Schuleit.

 Haber has written music for leading new music ensembles and performers including the Kronos Quartet, Alarm Will Sound, Gabriel Kahane, Flux Quartet, and The Knights (orchestra).
 He has been a fellow at the Aspen Music Festival and Tanglewood Music Festival, and artist colonies including MacDowell Colony, Yaddo, Aaron Copland House, Bogliasco Foundation, the Rockefeller Foundation's Bellagio Center, the Blue Mountain Center, and the Hermitage Artist Retreat.

 Haber served as the artistic director of the MATA Festival from 2010 to 2014.
 His work at the MATA festival was lauded by The New York Times as "a testament to MATA’s enduring mission and to the high standards maintained by its current directors, David T. Little and Yotam Haber."
 During his final festival The New York Times further remarked "If there is one thing that sets the MATA Festival apart from many of the other contemporary-classical bounties New York regularly produces, it might be a robust international representation, which seems to have grown sharply since Yotam Haber — a Dutch-born global citizen and the festival’s artistic director from 2009 until this year — has been at the helm."